-We’ve received numerous reports of bike theft this summer–don’t be the next victim
+We’ve received numerous reports of bike theft this year–don’t be the next victim

 As biking becomes more popular, so does bike theft.
 We don’t want you to lose access to your mode of transportation, so please do the following things to keep your bike safe.
 It has been reported that even heavy-duty bike locks like U-locks are being cut to obtain bicycles.